-The default function for the multifunction lever toggle switch is selectable.
+The Operator selects the default function for the multifunction lever toggle switch.
 For example, when cutting on the ground, the default function can be set so that the multifunction lever's toggle switch activates the pitch control cylinder.
 Likewise, when cutting off the ground, the default function can be changed so that the toggle switch controls the contour wheels.